-As mentioned above, the label format is captured with the use of the tokens which are predefined.
-The format is specified in following manner.

-%PPI_TOKEN%_%SPEC_COLL_YEAR_TOKEN%_SP_UID_TOKEN%

-Every token is enclosed within a pair of ‘%’ sign.
-So the above mentioned format will result into tokens like

-“<PPI of the associated participant>_<collection year of the specimen>_<specimen identifier>”

-e.g. “X03_2010_1” where X03 is the PPI, 2010 is the collection year and 1 is the specimen identifier.

 Following sections will explain how this is implemented.

 The label formats are captured as part of the Collection Protocol definition.
 A new attribute is added to the Collection Protocol domain object which stores the format that needs to be applied for all the specimens captured as part of that CP.